Allanksr/Local-Endpoint_server/README.md

 ## Test
 `node index.js`

-### everytime you call, with promotional right code, this file will be changed [fileIn.json](https://github.com/Allanksr/Local-Endpoint_server/blob/main/input/fileIn.json)
+### everytime you call with promotional right code, this file will be changed [fileIn.json](https://github.com/Allanksr/Local-Endpoint_server/blob/main/input/fileIn.json)
 ## in order to expire the promotional code